Quantum-assisted Monte Carlo algorithms for fermions: Consistent and energy evaluation algorithms

 \subsection{Quantum-assisted energy evaluation algorithms}

 The trial state is used in two phases in QMC algorithms.
 First, it is used to generate random walkers and yield an expression of the (approximate) ground state shown in Eq.~(\ref{eq:Psi}).
 Second, given the expression and trial state, the energy in Eq.~(\ref{eq:E}) is evaluated.
-In Google's algorithm and our CQA algorithms, we use QCTS in both phases.
+In Ref.~\cite{Huggins2022} and our CQA algorithms, the quantum trial state is used in both phases.
 As we see, the walker generation phase is costly.
-In fnGFMC and cAFMC, the state $\ket{\phi_l}$ of each walker evolves in a stochastic process for many time steps.
+In fn-GFMC and ph-AFMC, the state $\ket{\phi_l}$ of each walker evolves in a stochastic process for many time steps.
 In each step, we need to evaluate a set of amplitudes $\braket{\Psi_T}{\phi}$.
 With a QC trial state, i.e.~$\ket{\Psi_T} = \ket{\Psi_Q}$, amplitudes are evaluated on a quantum computer, and a certain number of circuit shots are needed for each amplitude.
-Note that tens of thousands of walkers and time steps may be required in cAFMC~\cite{motta2018ab}, which leads to a large total number of amplitude queries.
+Note that tens of thousands of walkers and time steps may be required in ph-AFMC~\cite{motta2018ab}, which leads to a large total number of amplitude queries.

 In this section, we propose an alternative way of using the QC trial state, i.e.~QAEE algorithms, to minimize the QC cost.
 For clarity, we use $\ket{\Psi_Q}$ to denote the QC trial state, which is prepared and measured on the quantum computer, and $\ket{\Psi_C}$ to denote a CC trial state, which can be efficiently evaluated on a classical computer.
 Some examples of QC and CC trial states of different QMC algorithms can be found in Table~\ref{table:algorithms}.